djbusstop/RefugeRestroomsFE/README.md

-# Refuge Restrooms Vue.js Frontent
+# Refuge Restrooms Vue.js Frontend
 In 2013 at an LGBT Hackathon in the Mozilla Offices in SF, I worked on the frontend for [Refuge Restrooms](www.refugerestrooms.org).
 This repo was a somewhat feeble attempt to modernise the frontend of RR, which is mostly old haml templates.
 It's not nice.
 I used this little project to practice working with maps and implementing interactive interfaces with maps.

 ## Project setup